notarobot767/Go-Fish/README.md

 # Go-Fish
-object oriented game simulation project using Scala CS403 AY16-2
+object oriented game simulation project using Scala

+CS403 AY16-2

-By Cadet Noah Ogrydziak, B1 '17
+By Cadet Noah Ogrydziak,'17 B1

 ##Description:
 Go Fish is a card game usually played by two up to five players using a standard 52 card deck, no Jokers.
 A player wins by having the most points at the end of the games by laying down sets of four of a kind aquired by either drawing or actions in game.